tronprotocol/java-tron/README.md

 ### How to run a Super Node

-you should modify the config.conf, genesis.block.witnesses replace to yourself address and localwitness replace to yourself private key
+You should modify the config.conf 1、genesis.block.witnesses replace to yourself address 2、localwitness replace to yourself private key 3、seed.node ip.list replace to yourself ip list
+4、the first Super Node start, needSyncCheck should be set false
 * In the Terminal

 ```bash